What is the Kelly Criterion?

 Get Sharp Picks Daily

 Knowing how much to bet is step 2.
 Step 1 is knowing what to bet.
-We find the +EV plays for you.
+Let TrueEdge find the +EV plays for you, then use this Kelly calculator to size them perfectly.

 Join TrueEdge